chuckyee/chuckyee.github.io/_posts/2017-08-22-cardiac-segmentation.md

 Rather, it retains the same feature map size throughout (we use zero padding), and relies on dilated convolutions.
 In the final convolutional layer, the neurons have access to global context as well as features produced at every prior scale in the network.
-In our work, we use an 8-layer dilated densenet.
+In our work, we use an 8-layer dilated densenet and vary the growth rate from 12 to 32.

 Let's see how these architectures perform when segmenting right ventricles.